bjornmeansbear/lectureScripts/theLibreDesigner.md

 ### If you only remember one thing...
 The key to all of this is to properly mentally frame this for yourself.
 Try to think of everything I show you or talk about today not as direct replacements for your regular processes or tools; but as reasonable alternatives -- they might do things differently; but you'll be able to end up at the same final result: well designed graphic objects...

+### File Formats? (where should this go??)
+If you've gotten this far, you might start to think about file formats -- how can i still share or fix things if I for some reason don't have access to what I need?? file formats are way more universal; standard in the F/LOS world.

+For example, .SVG is a standard, open file format for web AND print.
+Illustrator can also read it.
+So can Sketch.
+So can Figma.
+SVG is really an XML document, so you can even read/edit SVGs with textedit or whatever coding IDE you like.

+This is true across the F/LOS ecosystem.
+Usually, whatever file formats are used are open; or if not, then they try to be some sort of plaintext (XML or other sort of text doc) to try and make readability even without the right tool, possible...
+Scribus documents are also really just XMl files, look you can see more or less what's happening here in VSCode; and I can even edit the file here, save it, and when I reopen it in Scribus my document will have a new page.
+Here's what happens when you try to open an illustrator file in VSCode...

 ## Time for an Operating System Update

 So you think you want to try GNU/Linux?